 3. AMEX Blue Business Plus

-I picked up the AMEX Blue Business Plus last year when it was first introduced and came with a 20,000 AMEX Membership Rewards point sign-up bonus after meeting minimum spending requirements (offer no longer available).
-It no longer comes with a sign-up bonus, but I would still consider it anyway!
+I picked up the AMEX Blue Business Plus last year when it was first introduced and came with a welcome bonus after meeting minimum spending requirements.
+It no longer comes with a welcome bonus, but I would still consider it anyway!

-That’s because it earns 2x AMEX Membership Rewards points per $1 on your first $50,000 in purchases per year.
+That’s because it earns 2x AMEX Membership Rewards points per $1 on your first $50,000 in purchases per year (then 1X).
 No categories to remember!

 This makes it the perfect card for spending in categories that wouldn’t normally earn a bonus, like repairs to your home office, utilities, or services like legal and accounting fees.